 The LBJ Library offers a research-based workshop for teachers of all disciplines and grade levels.
 Participants learn how to conduct research in historical records, create classroom materials, and present documents in ways that sharpen students’ skills and enthusiasm for history and the humanities.

 Each participant will select a topic, conduct research, and develop a teaching activity, lesson, or unit for classroom use.
 Each teacher will receive copies of primary documents selected to enhance the classroom activity.

-Due to limited space in the Reading Room, the number of participants is limited to 10 persons.
+Due to limited space in the Reading Room, the number of participants is limited to ten.
 Participants will be registered in the order the registration forms are received.
 If you have previously completed Primarily Teaching at the LBJ Library, you will be placed on a waiting list to allow new teachers to register first.
 Email confirmation will be sent when the online application is received.
-If, for any reason, you register and then need to cancel your registration, please email us as soon as possible to allow the space to be filled by someone else.
+If, for any reason, you register and then need to cancel your registration, please email [email protected] as soon as possible to allow the space to be filled by someone else.